When Does Learning Renormalize? Sufficient Conditions for Power Law Spectral Dynamics: Sufficient Conditions for Power--Law Renormalizability

 Assumptions of this type—uniformly bounded Jacobians/gradients along the optimization trajectory, sometimes supplemented by smoothness controls—are standard in analyses of overparameterized learning and trainability; see, e.g., bounded-Jacobian conditions in \cite{terjek2022framework} and Jacobian-spectrum stability via dynamical isometry in \cite{pennington2017resurrecting,tarnowski2019dynamical}.

-\begin{condition}[Log--shift invariance of renormalized shell couplings] Let $s=\log\lambda$ and let $\{\mathcal B_i\}$ denote logarithmic spectral bins of fixed width $h$ in $s$.
-On an intermediate spectral window, the renormalized shell coupling statistics entering the GRSD closure admit an asymptotically translation-invariant form in $s$: there exists a kernel $K_h(\Delta)$, $\Delta=(j-i)h$, such that
+\begin{condition}[Log--shift invariance of renormalized shell couplings] Let $s=\log\lambda$, and let $\{B_i\}$ denote logarithmic spectral shells of fixed width $h$ in $s$, centered at $s_i=ih$.
+Let $\widehat{\Omega}_{ij}$ denote the shell-level renormalized coupling, obtained by coarse-graining the mode-level operator $\dot M$ over shells $B_i$ and $B_j$.